 At its core it’s a love story, set in the totalitarian regime imposed by attempts to control the deadly virus.
-It doesn’t try to find a new way of looking at either the love story or the virus.
-Instead finding familiar foes in the corrupt, the psychotic megalomaniac, and the faceless military.
-Presuming the power of love, and the freedom of the individual, are the ideal and only outcomes for any such scenario.
+It doesn’t try to find a new way of looking at either the love story or the virus, instead giving us a stream of familiar foes.
+The corrupt.
+The psychotic megalomaniac.
+The faceless military.

 Some might misplace the glory of this film in its casting.
 Zack Gottsagen, one of the lead actors, has Down Syndrome.
 The real glory of the film is the story.
 Zak runs away from his nursing home, desperate to fulfil his dream of becoming a wrestler.
 Along the way he joins forces with the troubled Tyler, Shia LaBeouf in full grubby grifter mode.
 As the pair follow the coast south, they encounter the kind of troubles that forge the bonds of brotherhood.
 Writing and directing duo, Tyler Nilson and Michael Schwartz, tease a kind of honest charm from the actors.
 In the process they make this “the sweetest darn film of the decade”.